DEBBY0233/Capstone-Project/README.md

 - Microsoft Excel [download here](https://www.microsoft.com) for Data Cleaning, Analysis and Visualization.
 - SQL - Structure Query Language for Querying of Data.
 - Github - for Portfolio Building

+### Data Cleaning and Preparation
+In the initial cleaning of the Data and Preparation, we perform the following actions:
+1. Data Loading and Inspection
+2. Handling missing variables
+3. Data cleaning and formatting